**This blog post was updated on September 15, 2022.**

-Our Bark for Kids app relies on a VPN to bypass certain limitations in the iOS operating system — it’s what lets us manage screen time and filter websites on your child’s device.
+The Bark app relies on a VPN to bypass limitations in the iOS operating system.
+It’s what lets us manage screen time and filter websites on your child’s device.
 It’s important to remember that there’s nothing inherently wrong with VPNs.
 They can be causes of concern simply because many kids download them to get around the network restrictions their parents or schools put in place.
 Used in this way, VPNs essentially hide their tracks so no one can see what they’re doing.
 Bark, on the other hand, uses a VPN to help you keep your kid safe online.

 Help Protect Your Child Online

-Knowing what a VPN is and what it hides can help you protect your kids both online and in real life.
+Now that you have the answers to “what is a VPN” and “how does a VPN work”, your knowledge can help you protect your kids both online and in real life.
 As parents, we set rules and expectations for how to use technology that we feel are in our kids’ best interest.
 If using a VPN makes it harder for you to keep your kids better protected, you can make a technology contract with them to prohibit them from using one — in addition to any other rules that are appropriate for your family.
-You can also monitor their online activities with Bark to get alerts to potential issues like cyberbullying, sexting, suicidal ideation, threats of violence, and more.
-Sign up today for a free, one-week trial!
+You can also monitor their online activities with Bark to get alerts to potential issues like cyberbullying, sexting, suicidal ideation, threats of violence, and more. for a free, one-week trial!

 **This blog post was updated on April 28, 2021**

 If you haven’t heard of “deepfakes” yet, you probably will soon (along with nude fakes, fake porn, and other disturbing uses of the technology).